LiamMyles/Steam-Games-React-Filter/README.md

 My first complete react project, which was started with Create react app.

+## Running the project

+Install the packages using either yarn `yarn` or npm `npm isntall`

+Once you have the packages installed you can run the project with yarn `yarn start` or npm `npm run start`

 ## Reason for creating this project

 This project was created to help improve my proficiency with react.
 As well as my general design and css skills.